-Our Anniversary Summer Camp was in Italy and Germany!
-Alpine Adventure included white water rafting, kayaking, high ropes course, climbing, abseiling and gorge walking - all in the shadow of the Alps!
+Our anniversary summer camp was in Italy and Germany.
+Our Alpine Adventure included white water rafting, kayaking, high ropes, climbing, abseiling and gorge walking - all in the shadow of the Alps.

 65 youngsters, along with 18 adults and Young Leaders, visited the safari park on a fairly wet and cool June Saturday.
 Despite the disappointing weather, the group had a very busy day, trying to fit in as many attractions and activities as possible and, as usual, leaving the visit to the shop to the last minute, resulting in a mad rush to buy souvenirs and sweets!

 More than 100 youngsters took part in our 50th Anniversary Camp at Fordell Firs.
 Everyone camped (the Beavers slept in pop-up tents in the wet weather hall!), stretching our tent stock to the limits.
 Friday night wide games were organised and Saturday and Sunday mornings saw everyone taking part in campsite activities - from caving and climbing to archery and Jacob's Ladder.

 Everyone took part in the Party in the Tent on Saturday afternoon and a campfire on Saturday evening.
 The weather wasn't so good on Sunday and strong winds limited the closing activities - but this did not diminish the overall success of the camp.

 Thanks to all the adults who gave us time over the weekend and before and after and to the youngsters for their enthusiastic participation.